Pituophis melanoleucus: Reproduction

 After mating has taken place in spring, clutches of three to 24 eggs are laid in June–August.
-The eggs are deposited in sandy burrows or under large rocks or logs and hatch after 64–79 days of incubation.
+The snakes excavate nests themselves in sandy burrows or under large rocks or logs and hatch after 64–79 days of incubation.
+They are generally known to have no problem nesting near urbanization.
+The optimal temperature for incubation is 26-28 °C, with adverse effects, such as morphological abnormalities, occurring outside of this optimal range.
 They are known to build communal nests, with several females laying eggs in the same spot.
-Tend to make nests in clearings with minimal tree cover.
-The eggs are adherent and quite large, up to 66 mm long by 45 mm wide.
+Tend to make nests in clearings with minimal tree cover to eliminate digging obstacles. in sandy burrows or under large rocks or logs and hatch after 64–79 days of incubation.The eggs are adherent and quite large, up to 66 mm long by 45 mm wide.
 Hatchlings measure 33–45 cm.
 Eggs laid on wetter substrate tended to produce larger hatchlings than those laid on dryer substrate.